rasterradio/Kumite/README.md

 If a player falls outside of the ring, they will suffer a Knockdown and take 2 points of damage.
 Only one character can take damage from ringing out at a time.
 Players cannot walk off the ring and must dash, evade, or get pushed back or knocked off the ring.

 Damage does not stack if a player is hit and knocked out of the ring.
-Instead the higher source of damage will be dealt.
+Instead, the higher source of damage will be dealt.
 So if a player is knocked out of the ring by a normal attack, they will take 2 points of damage.
 If they are knocked out by a Power Attack they will take 3 points of damage.

 ## Future Concepts

-In the future a "match structure" section will be needed, outlining pre-match and post-match gameplay.
+In the future, a "match structure" section will be needed, outlining pre-match and post-match gameplay.
 Also, more on the intended player experience, using examples from other games. *Fighters Destiny* has a similar point system and could point to future gameplay expansion.
 Other possible ideas include:

 - Multiple characters with unique abilities
 - Pre-match movement like in *Dead Or Alive*